The 4 Carat Solitaire Diamond Pricing Playbook

 The Shape Showdown: How Your Choice of Cut Changes Everything

-Now we get to the fun part.
-Up to this point, we’ve been talking about the technical grades of a diamond.
-Now, we talk about its personality: its shape.
 And I’m going to let you in on the single biggest money-saving secret in the diamond industry: choosing a “fancy shape” over a classic round brilliant is the fastest way to get a bigger-looking diamond for a significantly lower price.

-Why?
-It comes down to two things: economics and physics.
-First, the demand for round diamonds is higher, so they carry a premium.
 Second, when a cutter is shaping a raw diamond crystal, they can retain more of the original carat weight when cutting a fancy shape like an oval or cushion.
 Less waste for the cutter means a lower price for you—often by as much as 30%.

 Let’s break down the most popular shapes for a 4 carat diamond solitaire ring so you can see how their style, sparkle, and price compare.

-Data Table: 4-Carat Diamond Price vs. Shape
+4-Carat Diamond Price vs. Shape

 (Note: These are estimated prices for a natural, G Color, VS2 Clarity, Excellent/Ideal Cut diamond.)

-Diamond Shape | Visual Effect | Estimated Price |
+| Diamond Shape | Visual Effect | Estimated Price |

-Round Brilliant | The most sparkle, the benchmark. | ~$75,000 |
+| Round Brilliant | The Benchmark.
+Maximum light return and sparkle. | ~$75,000 |

-Oval | Appears larger than a round, brilliant. | ~$91,000 |
+| Oval | The Size Hack.
+Elongated shape appears larger than Round. | ~$91,000 |

-Cushion | “Pillowy” shape, vintage appeal. | ~$81,000 |
+| Cushion | “Pillowy” shape with soft edges and vintage appeal. | ~$81,000 |

-Emerald | “Hall of mirrors” effect, art deco style. | ~$58,000 |
+| Emerald | “Hall of mirrors” effect; understated Art Deco style. | ~$58,000 |

-Princess | Sharp, modern lines, brilliant sparkle. | ~$50,000 |
+| Princess | Sharp, modern lines with brilliant sparkle. | ~$50,000 |

-Radiant | Emerald shape with brilliant facets. | ~$73,000 |
+| Radiant | Emerald outline with brilliant “Crushed Ice” facets. | ~$73,000 |

-Asscher | Square Emerald cut, unique look. | ~$59,000 |
+| Asscher | Square Emerald cut; unique “Windmill” reflection. | ~$59,000 |

-Heart | The ultimate romantic shape. | ~$90,000 |
+| Heart | The ultimate romantic statement; highly specialized cut. | ~$90,000 |

 The Benchmark: Round Brilliant

-The 4 carat round solitaire diamond ring is the undisputed icon.
+The 4 carat round diamond is the undisputed icon.
 It’s what most people picture when they think of a diamond ring.
 Its 58 facets are mathematically perfected to produce the maximum possible fire and brilliance.
 It’s a timeless, can’t-go-wrong choice, but that classic status comes at the highest price per carat.

 The Smart & Stylish: Oval Cut

 A 4 carat oval solitaire diamond ring is my top recommendation for most people who want the sparkle of a round but with more character and a better price.
 Ovals have a brilliant faceting style similar to rounds, so you get that incredible fire.
-But their elongated shape has two massive advantages: it makes the diamond appear larger than a 4-carat round, and it has a flattering, slimming effect on the finger.

-- Insider Tip: Look out for the “bow-tie” effect—a dark, bow-tie-shaped shadow across the center of the stone.
+Insider Tip: Look out for the “bow-tie” effect—a dark, bow-tie-shaped shadow across the center of the stone.
 A well-cut oval will have a minimal or non-existent bow-tie.

 The Vintage Romantic: Cushion Cut